WSU-kduncan/cicd-3120-CodyB212/Project5/README.md

 Part 2: GitHub Actions and DockerHub
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Creating DockerHub Public Repo - Created by going to hub.docker.com.
-I pressed create -> Named my repo codyprojecy -> Desription: Project 5 -> Create.
+I pressed create -> Named my repo codyproject -> Desription: Project 5 -> Create.

 How to Authenticate - I had to go to my account settings and create a new access token.
 This allowed me to give read, write, and delete permissions with this token.
 I ended up saving this token onto my Windows system.
 Then had to go into my wsl2 docker login -u cody212 and then paste the token into the password credentials.
 This then allows me to build my image and then docker push cody212/codyproject to my public repo!
 If I wanted I could also docker pull cody212/codyproject if needed.